André Ventura: Political views

 Ventura supports some rights for gay people, but he believes that same-sex couples should be in civil partnerships and not marriages.
 He is personally opposed to abortion, but does not want the procedure to be criminalised for women.
 He supports the legalisation and regularisation of prostitution as a way to protect and integrate sex workers.
 However, he believes that legalisation of recreational drugs increases drug traffic.
 He is personally opposed to bullfighting, but opposes its sudden abolition due to the economic role it plays in some towns.

 In May 2020, during the COVID-19 pandemic in Portugal, Ventura proposed a specific containment plan for the Romani community.
 He was lambasted for this proposal by professional footballer Ricardo Quaresma, of Romani descent.
 In June 2020, Ventura organised a counter-protest the day after anti-racist concentrations were announced in honour of actor Bruno Candé, victim of a premeditated homicide.
 This counter-protest was made under the motto "Portugal is not racist", denying the allegation of racism in Portugal and condemning the "politically correct" associations and affirming that the counter-protest "is a manifestation of everything but white supremacy".

 He has spoken in admiration of Mariano Rajoy, conservative former prime minister of Spain.
 Ventura signed the Madrid Charter, a document drafted by the Spanish party Vox that describes far left-wing groups as enemies of Ibero-America involved in a "criminal project" that are "under the umbrella of the Cuban regime".
 On 24 February 2022, Twitter permanently suspended Ventura's account for violating the rules of the social network regarding the "conduct of propagating hate".
 Shortly after, the suspension of his account was lifted.

-Changing and evolving the focus of his speech, Ventura has expressed views in which he says that he doesn't want immigrants unable to integrate and dedicated to a life of marginalization and economic deprivation for themselves and their children, perpetuating cycles of poverty and crime, and constraining the Portuguese welfare state, the national health service, the security forces, wages and housing in the country.
+Changing and evolving the focus of his speech, Ventura has expressed views in which he says that he does not want immigrants unable to integrate and dedicated to a life of marginalization and economic deprivation for themselves and their children, perpetuating cycles of poverty and crime, and constraining the Portuguese welfare state, the national health service, the security forces, wages and housing in the country.

 Personal life

-André Ventura is married to Dina Sofia Marques Nunes Ventura, a children's physiotherapist at a hospital in Lisbon, who met André Ventura after he had left law school at the Universidade Nova de Lisboa.
+André Ventura is married to Dina Marques Nunes Ventura, a children's physiotherapist at a hospital in Lisbon, who met André Ventura after he had left law school at the Universidade Nova de Lisboa.
 They are childless but he wants to be a father someday.

 Mário Rui Leal Pedras, a priest of the Lisbon Patriarchate in the churches of São Nicolau and Santa Maria Madalena, located in Lisbon's Baixa Pombalina, who celebrated the Catholic wedding of Ventura, is his confessor and spiritual director since when Ventura was still a university student.
 In 2025, Ventura said his path had been guided by a "divine mission".

 He is a supporter of S.L.
 Benfica.

 Ventura spoke in 2024 of Matteo Salvini being "a very good friend" and of having "a great relation" with Geert Wilders.